gabetuason/short_code_quiz/README.md

 # shortcode_quiz

-A short coding test that includes multiple-choice questions, timer and high score leaderboard.
+## Deployed URL

 ## Description
 This is an interactive coding assesment quiz that runs in the browser.
 It features dynamically updated HTML and CSS, powered by JavaScript.
-Contains seven questions and 75 second timer
+It includes multiple-choice questions, timer and high score leaderboard.

+Seven questions to be answered within 75 seconds.

 ## User Story